Plain English Breakdown

 Junior Reserve Officers’ Training Corps: Expanding Access

-This law allows school districts, county offices of education, and charter schools to start Junior Reserve Officers' Training Corps (JROTC) programs and ensures that homeschooled or privately schooled students can join JROTC if they meet the requirements.
+This law allows school districts, county offices of education, and charter schools to offer Junior Reserve Officers' Training Corps (JROTC) programs and ensures that homeschooled, private school, independent study, and other public school students can join JROTC if they meet the requirements.

 What This Bill Does

-- Requires local educational agencies offering a JROTC program to permit membership in the program for homeschooled or privately schooled students who meet eligibility requirements but are not enrolled in the school offering the JROTC program.
+- Requires local educational agencies offering a JROTC program to permit membership in the program for homeschooled or privately schooled students residing within the attendance area if they meet all applicable eligibility requirements other than enrollment in the school offering the JROTC program.

-- Makes information about existing JROTC programs available on the State Department of Education's website and sends guidance to local educational agencies each year.
+- Tells the State Department of Education to put information about existing JROTC programs on its website and distribute implementation guidance to local educational agencies annually.

 Who It Names or Affects